gitlabhq/gitlabhq/doc/ci/enable_or_disable_ci.md

 ---

-As of GitLab 8.2, GitLab CI is mainly exposed via the `/builds` page of a project.
-Disabling GitLab CI in a project does not delete any previous builds.
+GitLab CI is exposed via the `/pipelines` and `/builds` pages of a project.
+Disabling GitLab CI in a project does not delete any previous jobs.
-In fact, the `/builds` page can still be accessed, although it's hidden from the left sidebar menu.
+In fact, the `/pipelines` and `/builds` pages can still be accessed, although it's hidden from the left sidebar menu.

 GitLab CI is enabled by default on new installations and can be disabled either individually under each project's settings, or site-wide by modifying the